 Public Service List, Sydney: New South Wales Government Printing Office, 1897 and 1903.

 Report of the Committee Appointed to Inquire into the Existing Practice as to carrying out Sentences of Death [Aberdare Report], London: Eyre and Spottiswoode, 1888.

 The Earl of Kimberley, Secretary of State for the Colonies (Downing Street, London), Circulars on Capital Punishment, Queensland State Archives, Brisbane, 27 June–28 December 1880, call no. ITM17282.

 Sydney, Suburban and Country Commercial Directory, Sydney: John Sands Ltd, various years.

 Ward, Ross, The Office of the Sheriff: A Millennium of Tradition, Sydney: Department of Courts Administration, 1992.

-The Parish Register of Holy Trinity Church in the County of Surrey lists Robert Howard’s baptism as 14 March 1832, Line No. 525.
+The Parish Register of Holy Trinity Church in the County of Norfolk lists Robert Howard’s baptism as 14 March 1832, Line No. 525.
 The same register, 16 pages later with baptisms for 1837, lists Howard’s baptism again.
 In the second entry, the baptism takes place two days earlier on 12 March 1832.
 An asterisk points readers to a note at the base of the page: ‘This child was privately baptized during my absence, and the Parents, neglected to give notice or to see it registered at the time.
 Arthur Browne, Vicar of Marham.
 Witness Mary Anne Howard, the mother of the child, her X mark’, Line No. 653.

 'Robert Rice Howard and Jane Townsend: Certified copy of an entry of marriage’, General Register Office, England and Wales, 26 October 1858, Ref.
 No. MHX 826435.